 Have Past-Due Child Support?

-Meet with a bankruptcy attorney when you call 303-688-0944 to schedule a free, 30-minute consultation.
+Call 303-688-0944 to begin your free case assessment.
 You can also schedule online when you click here.

 Can Bankruptcy Get Rid of Past-Due Child Support?

 Bankruptcy Cannot Solve All Financial Problems

 People often look to bankruptcy to get relief from mounting debt.
 But bankruptcy is not a cure-all.
 There are some types of debt that you cannot get rid of, and your child support is one of them.
 However, bankruptcy can help you restructure late child support payments so you can afford to begin to repay them.